-Professor Cees van Dam became Visiting Professor at King’s College London in 2008.
-He is currently also part time Professor of International Business and Human Rights at the Rotterdam School of Management, Erasmus University, and part time Professor of European Tort Law at the European Law School of Maastricht University.
-He is a London based expert in Business and Human Rights, European Tort Law, Air Passenger Rights, and Dutch tort and contract law.
+Since 2008, Cees van Dam has been Visiting Professor at The Dickson Poon School of Law, King's College London.
+He is also a Professor of International Business and Human Rights at the Rotterdam School of Management, Erasmus University, and Professor of European Tort Law at the European Law School of Maastricht University.

 From 2004-2007, he worked at the British Institute of International and Comparative Law in London.
-Before moving to London he was Professor of Private Law at the VU University in Amsterdam.
-Prior to this tenure he was a member of staff at the Dutch Ministry of Justice where he worked on the new Dutch Civil Code, European Directives and international treaties.
+Before moving to London, he was Professor of Private Law at the VU University in Amsterdam (1992-2004).
+Prior to this tenure he worked at the Dutch Ministry of Justice on the new Dutch Civil Code, European Directives and international treaties (1990-1992).

-Professor Van Dam’s research interest are Business and Human Rights, European Tort Law and generally the impact of European and international law on the national private laws, particularly tort law and contract law.
+Business and Human Rights, Business Ethics, European Tort Law, Comparative Law, and the impact of European and international law, in particular human rights law, on national private law.

 - Human Rights and Corporate Social Responsibility (MA Global Ethics and Human Values)

 - Danny Busch and Cees van Dam (eds.), A Bank’s Duty of Care (London, 2017).

 - Enhancing Human Rights Protection: A Company Lawyer’s Business, Inaugural lecture Rotterdam School of Management (Rotterdam: RSM, 2017)